 A few are really eager to handle the migration process, as it may result in downtime, traffic losses, etc. On the other hand, if the current hosting platform does not meet project requirements, it may result in much more serious problems in the future especially for growing and salable websites.

-7 Steps to Move a WordPress Site to a New Host
+How to Move a WordPress Site to a New Host On Your Own

 The migration process only seems to be difficult.
 It turns out that website owners do not even have to hire third-party specialists to handle it.
 All you need is a bit of attention and a step-by-step guide with all stages described in detail.
 So, here you are!